wrightben/codeeval/Robot Movements (JavaScript).md

 #### 2017

 I translated the original from PHP to JavaScript.
 I updated the robot to use a depth-first algorithm.
+The algorithm is efficient, but less interesting.
+The solution is *inefficiently* "object oriented".
+Compare it to poker.js.